Wednesday, August 14th, 2025 (RESCHEDULED FROM AUGUST 13, 2025)

 ONLINE ZOOM MEETING

-Trustees Present: Sharon Caulfield, John Ott, Carolyn Heldman, Beth Blackmer, Eric Pelander (elected at this meeting)
+Trustees Present: Sharon Caulfield, John Ott, Beth Hoff Blackmer, Eric Pelander, Carolyne Heldman Rovira

 Consent Agenda Reports: